Skip to content

 Important

 This method is only supported in Kubernetes 1.22 and above as it uses the TokenRequest API to get the JWT token from the referenced service account.
-Audiences can be defined in the Conjur JWT authenticator.
+Audiences can be defined in the Secrets Manager JWT authenticator.

 Alternatively, here is an example where a secret containing a valid JWT token is referenced: